inet-framework/inet-showcases/wireless/power/doc/index.rst

 Energy storage and generator modules are controlled by energy management modules.
-In this showcase, hosts are configured to contain a ``SimpleEpEnergyManagement`` module.
+In this showcase, hosts are configured to contain a :ned:`SimpleEpEnergyManagement` module.
 We configure energy management modules to shut down hosts when their energy levels reach 10% of the nominal capacity (0.005 Joules), and restart them when their energy storage charges to half of their nominal energy capacity, i.e. 0.025